MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 ## Getting in touch with the Microsoft Edge WebView team

 Help build a richer WebView2 experience by sharing your feedback!
-Visit the Microsoft Edge WebViews [feedback repo](https://aka.ms/webviewfeedback) to submit feature requests or bug reports or search for known issues.
+Visit the Microsoft Edge WebView [feedback repo](https://aka.ms/webviewfeedback) to submit feature requests or bug reports or search for known issues.